Ninja73737/zoom-attendance-log-and-breakout-room-leaving-notifier/README.md

 # zoom-attendance-log-and-breakout-room-leaving-notifier

-This Flask project is designed to handle webhooks from Zoom, with the following "Event Subscriptions":
+This Flask project is designed to handle webhooks from Zoom, with the "Event Subscriptions" demonstrated in the following example:

 ![Example App](example-app.gif)